San Francisco public corruption probe snares 2nd official

 San Francisco isn’t the only city in California dealing with a public corruption scandal.
 Former Los Angeles city councilman Mitch Englander surrendered to FBI agents Monday and pleaded not guilty to charges that he obstructed an investigation into whether he took money, escort services and other gifts from a businessman involved in development.

-The San Francisco building inspections department did not immediately return an email Tuesday seeking comment.
 An automatic reply from Hui’s work email said he was currently out of the office.

 Angus McCarthy, president of the Building Inspection Commission, said in a letter that while he is confident department staff are aware of ethics requirements, “this ongoing investigation serves to remind us that as public employees we have an obligation and a duty to always conduct ourselves with the utmost integrity.”